 Performance reviews (whether done weekly, monthly, quarterly, or annually) are crucial to the career journey of every employee.
 It is a process that entails the evaluation of an employee’s work performance by a supervisor or manager.
-In addition, the appraiser sets goals and provides feedback that should result in the appraise’s improved future performance.
+In addition, the appraiser sets goals and provides feedback that should improve the appraise’s future performance.

 I used to hate performance reviews, not until I realized how important these conversations are.
 This was not a waste of time. but more so, my time to shine!
 We all want to be promoted, we all want that bonus... and if you are a Pretty Boss, you've shown up every day and done the work.
 Unfortunately, no matter how hard you work, sometimes that work won't be celebrated and noted unless you highlight it.
 When I became intentional about documenting and communicating my success, I noticed that more opportunities have come to me.

 Here are 4 ways to prep for your performance review: